New Zealand scales their cricket's Mt. Everest

 We have never seen another side win 18 series in a row at home.
 Of course, there are more wins and fewer draws now, which means there aren't as many drawn series now compared to when West Indies and Australia were dominant.
 But to win—not draw—win 18 consecutive Test series at home in the history of our game has always been incredibly hard.

 And for New Zealand, just winning has always been hard in Test cricket.
-Part of that reason is they don't even play that much Test cricket.
+Part of the reason is they don't even play that much Test cricket.
 They've only played 94 full Test series with three or more matches in them.
 Of recent times, a three Test series for New Zealand is like a luxury.
 It's almost a surprise when they get to play a team who actually wants to play them that many times.

 I thought Afghanistan had a good chance of beating New Zealand, had it not rained for an hour on one day.
 After that, we never saw any cricket.
 The team was okay at times against Sri Lanka and had some chances, but kept giving them away.
 Then they came to India, where they are bad.
 Of the regular Test nations over the last 50 to 70 years, they've been the worst when it comes to playing in India.